LudwigIrrgang/SorpPump/README.md

 # Work in Progess!!
-Models can be used but documentations is not complete yet!
+Models can be used but documentation is not complete yet!

 # SorpPump
 Repository for sharing of sorption heat pump models.